Gilles Chiasson: Theatre

 Soon after earning his BFA, Chiasson landed the role of the young idealist Marius in the National Tour of Les Misérables (musical).
 He followed this by portraying Jinx in the National Tour of Forever Plaid.
 However, Chiasson may be best known as an original cast member of Jonathan Larson's RENT.

-Chiasson took part in the original RENT workshop in 1994.
+Chiasson took part in the original RENT workshop in 1994 at the New York Theatre Workshop.
 (The only other Broadway cast members to do so were Anthony Rapp and Daphne Rubin-Vega.)
-He played multiple roles, including Squeegie Man and Steve, in the original Off-Broadway production at New York Theatre Workshop the following year.
+He played multiple roles, including Squeegie Man and Steve, in the original Off-Broadway production, also at the New York Theatre Workshop, the following year.
 The show's creator, Jonathan Larson, died suddenly the night before the Off-Broadway premiere, but the production carried on and became a hit.
 Chiasson received an Obie Award as a member of the Off-Broadway cast.
 He reprised his multiple roles when RENT moved to Broadway in the spring of 1996.
 During his nearly two years in RENT on Broadway, Chiasson also played the lead roles of Mark and Roger.

-Chiasson originated on Broadway the role of Armand St. Just in THE SCARLET PIMPERNEL and Corporal William McEwen in The Civil War (musical).
+Chiasson originated the roles of Armand St. Just in THE SCARLET PIMPERNEL and Corporal William McEwen in The Civil War (musical) on Broadway.
 Both shows were nominated for the Tony Award for Best Musical, and Chiasson received an Outer Critics Circle Nomination for Best Supporting Actor in a Musical for The Civil War (musical).

 Chiasson theatre credits include many, many Off-Broadway and regional theatre productions, including the world premieres of the Mike Reid musical, A House Divided at Tennessee Repertory Theatre, Joanne Lessener and Joshua Rosenbaum's Fermat's Last Tango at the York Theatre, and Elizabeth Swados’ GROUNDHOG at Manhattan Theatre Club.

 Chiasson's last appearance on Broadway was in the original cast of Baz Luhrmann's production of La bohème.
-He reprised his role when the show proceeded to Los Angeles, a move which led to his second act in production and development.
+He reprised his role when the show was remounted in the Ahmanson Theatre in Los Angeles, a move which led to his second act in production and development.
+Chiasson received Ovation Awards recognition for Ensemble Performance as a member of the LA Cast.